Canyon church of Christ

 What to Expect at Our Assemblies

-Our worship services are simple, spiritual and orderly, key-noted by the words of Jesus, who said, “true worshipers shall worship the Father in spirit and in truth" (Jn.
-4:23-24; note also, Colossians 3:17) Absent is the frenzied emotionalism so common in churches today.
+Our worship services are simple, spiritual and orderly, key-noted by the words of Jesus, who said, “true worshipers shall worship the Father in spirit and in truth" (John 4:23-24; note also, Colossians 3:17) Absent is the frenzied emotionalism so common in churches today.
 Each element of worship finds its origin in the commands and examples found in the New Testament.

 The entire assembly joins in singing gospel songs.
-There is no choir or special groups, but simple congregational singing.
-Since we find no evidence in the New Testament that the early church used mechanical instruments to accompany their singing, we do not use them in our worship (Eph.
-5:19; Col. 3:16).
+There is no choir or special groups, but simple congregational (a cappella) singing.
+Since we find no evidence in the New Testament that the early church used mechanical instruments to accompany their singing, we do not use them in our worship (Ephesians 5:19; Colossians 3:16).

 The lessons and sermons are designed to teach God's word so as to encourage compliance by those who listen.
 It has become increasingly popular for preachers to appear sensational by discussing subjects not revealed in the Bible, advancing fantastic theories and speculations, and even laying claim to miraculous powers.
 We make no claim for sensationalism— instead, we teach and preach only the true doctrine of Christ, as Jesus has instructed (Matthew 28:19-20; note also, 1 Timothy 1:3-4;

 Like the church in the time the New Testament was written, we partake of the Lord's supper each first day of the week (Acts 20:7).
-The supper consists of unleavened bread and fruit of the vine as memorials of the body and blood of Jesus (1 Cor.
-11:20-36).
+The supper consists of unleavened bread and fruit of the vine as memorials of the body and blood of Jesus (1 Corinthians 11:20-34).